-Both children and adults use ATV's or All Terrain Vehicles for recreational purposes.
+Both children and adults use ATV's or All-Terrain Vehicles for recreational purposes.
 Michael Ehline, of Ehline Law Firm, knows this first hand.
-You see, as a quad rider himself, he has personal knowledge of how easy it is for one to be unexpectedly and seriously hurt while riding.
+You see, as a quad rider himself, he has personal knowledge of how easy it is for one to be unexpectedly and significantly hurt while riding.

 Why Do Kids Get Hurt Often on ATV's?

 For example, in just one year, 2010, our U.S. Consumer Product Safety Commission says that nationwide, 1/4 of riding victims were 16 years of age or under, out of a total of 1000,000 people hurt on ATV’s.
 This figure was based only on what hospitals reported.
 (Source.)

 There is no telling how many wipe-outs went unreported.
 Knowing this, it remains important to focus on safety when designing or manufacturing and operating such a vehicle.
 Cost-saving efforts and rushing poorly designed ATV’s to market is ripe for creating injurious events to children and young adults, not just grown-ups.